rjrico510/bioinformaticsalgorithms/ch03/README.md

 3D: Construct De Bruijn graph of a string
 3E: Construct De Bruijn graph from k-mers
 3F: Find Eulerian Cycle in a a graph
+3G: Find Eulerian path in a a graph